apivideo/api.video-csharp-client/docs/CaptionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postvideosvideoidcaptionslanguage"></a>
+<a name="deletevideosvideoidcaptionslanguage"></a>
-# **upload**
+# **delete**
-> Caption upload (string videoId, string language, System.IO.Stream file)
+> void delete (string videoId, string language)

-Upload a caption
+Delete a caption

-Upload a VTT file to add captions to your video.
-Read our [captioning tutorial](https://api.video/blog/tutorials/adding-captions) for more details.
+Delete a caption in a specific language by providing the video ID for the video you want to delete the caption from and the language the caption is in.

 ### Example
 ```csharp